 The sea-leg of the nuclear triad currently consists of 14 Ohio-Class ballistic missile submarines (SSBNs).
 These submarines are capable of firing ballistic missiles from submerged positions into the air and above the atmosphere, following the curvature of the Earth, and ultimately descending back through the atmosphere to hit an intended target.
 The sea leg of the triad is often considered the most critical, since submarine whereabouts are difficult to track and destroy.

 Current U.S. SSBNs can launch up to 24 nuclear-capable ballistic missiles with multiple warheads per missile.
 Largely due to New START, the number of launch tubes is being reduced to 20 by 2018.

 Nuclear modernization plans call for Ohio-Class SSBNs to be replaced, with 12 scheduled submarines slotted for production.
 During the production phase, the U.S. will operate 10 nuclear submarines for a decade.
 The upcoming class, currently known as SSBN(X), will reduce its missile tubes to 16.

 The current ground-based deterrent system is composed of 450 deployed Minuteman III intercontinental ballistic missiles (ICBMs).
-U.S. ICBMs are housed in underground silos in three active wings in Montana, Wyoming, and North Dakota.
+The United States’ ICBMs are housed in underground silos in three active wings in Montana, Wyoming, and North Dakota.
 Largely due to New START, the number of deployed missiles will drop to 400 by 2018.